-ASSIGNMENT OF STUDENTS TO GRADE LEVELS/CLASSES
+ASSIGNMENT OF STUDENTS TO GRADE LEVELS/CLASSES (JCSD Board Policy JECC)

-JCPS Board Policy JECC

 The Board believes that a student should be placed in grade level classes that best meet the student's academic needs after consultation with the student's parent/guardian; a student's social and emotional needs will also be considered to the extent that they affect academic progress.
 Although the district will first consider placing the students in grade levels or classes with students of similar age, age will not necessarily be the determining factor.
-Further, any student's placement may be adjusted by the school principal or designee as needed, after consultation with the student's parent/guardian.
+Further, any student's parent/guardian.
 The district's administrative staff will make the final decision regarding assignment of students to grade levels or classes.
-Students receiving special education services will be placed in accordance with law
+Students receiving special education services will be placed in accordance with law.